ayoungchun/ayoungchun.github.io/_pages/about.md

 Prior to UCLA, I completed a BA in Political Science and Applied Statistics at Yonsei University.

+P.S.
 Here is how to pronounce my name: AH (sound you make at the dentist) - young (as opposed to old).

 <img src="https://ayoungchun.github.io/images/sayname.jpg" alt="How to Pronounce Ayoung Chun" width="400"/>